cloudevents/spec/http-webhook.md

 processing status is unknown, the response MUST have the [202 Accepted][202] status code.

+If a delivery target has been retired, but the HTTP site still exists, the site SHOULD return a [410 Gone][410] status code and the sender SHOULD refrain from sending any further notifications.

+If the delivery target is unable to process the request due to exceeding a request rate limit, it SHOULD return a [429 Too Many Requests][429] status code and MUST include the [`Retry-After`][Retry-After] header.
+The sender MUST observe the value of the Retry-After header and refrain from sending further requests until the indicated time.

-If the delivery cannot be accepted because the notification format has not been understood, the service MUST respond with status code [415][415].
+If the delivery cannot be accepted because the notification format has not been understood, the service MUST respond with status code [415 Unsupported Media Type][415].

 All further error status codes apply as specified in [RFC7231][RFC7231].